alexpusch/pumps_rs/Readme.md

 - Designed for common async pipelining needs in heart
 - Explicit concurrency, ordering, and backpressure control
 - Eager - work is done before downstream methods consumes it
+- builds on top of Rust async tools as tasks and channels.
 - For now only supports the Tokio async runtime

 Example: